sola-st/suppression_study/README.md

     * Other files are about the studied repositories.
 * Subdirectories:
     * *data/repos* contains the repositories we study:
         * Now it is empty, the experiments will check the existence and clone the repositories as needed.
-    * **data/results** contains the results of running the experiments:
+    * **data/results** [Load pre-computed results](#load-pre-computed-results), contains the results of running the experiments:
         * **[Individual perspective]** *data/results/<repo_name>* contains all results for the repository.
         *repo_name*.
           * For each project, the following records the detailed results for RQ1 to RQ5: